freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-css/override-class-declarations-by-styling-id-attributes.english.md

 Leave the <code>blue-text</code> and <code>pink-text</code> classes on your <code>h1</code> element.
 Create a CSS declaration for your <code>orange-text</code> id in your <code>style</code> element.
 Here's an example of what this looks like:
 <blockquote>#brown-text {<br>&nbsp;&nbsp;color: brown;<br>}</blockquote>
-Note: It doesn't matter whether you declare this CSS above or below pink-text class, since id attribute will always take precedence.
+<strong>Note:</strong> It doesn't matter whether you declare this CSS above or below pink-text class, since id attribute will always take precedence.
 </section>

 ## Tests